minaezzat0/node-hello-task/README.md

 Pushing the Docker image to Docker Hub.

 5. Customize the Dockerfile
     Ensure the Dockerfile in your repository is set up correctly for your application.
-Here’s an example Dockerfile for a Node.js app:

-    # Use official Node.js image as base
-    FROM node:18

-    # Set the working directory
-    WORKDIR /usr/src/app

-    # Install application dependencies
-    COPY package*.json ./
-    RUN npm install

-    # Copy the application code
-    COPY . .

-    # Expose the port the app runs on
-    EXPOSE 3000

-    # Start the application
-    CMD ["node", "index.js"]

 6. Configure Terraform Files
     You need to configure Terraform and add required vars to deploy the application.
 If you’re deploying to a local Docker setup.